Progressive Web Apps on Windows overview

 - Your app is built on a standards-based web platform.

-- Enables your users to install your app directly from the browser.
+- Allows your users to install your app directly from the browser.

-- Enables your users to install your app without a Store-based deployment or registration.
+- Allows your users to install your app without a Store-based deployment or registration.

 Desktop PWAs are supported on any of the platforms Microsoft Edge (Chromium) is available.
 Microsoft Edge (Chromium) is available on Windows 7, Windows 10, and macOS.
 The following benefits are included.